emilyjspencer/chitter-challenge/README.md

 Since I don't wish to manipulate data in database when running tests, I created a database and a test database.

-I created the formed, called 'chitter', by doing the following:
+I created the former, called 'chitter', by typing the following:

 psql postgres

 CREATE DATABASE chitter;

-I then created a test database called 'chitter_test', by doing the following:
+I then created a test database called 'chitter_test', by typing the following:

 CREATE DATABASE chitter_test;

-By typing \l, these two databases are visible.
+Typing \l allows us to verify that these two databases exist.

 ```